matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 However, you can provide amount / fee values that won't be rounded by zkSync using methods `.amount_exact(..)` and `.fee_exact(..)`.
 In that case, ensure that your amount / fee is packable via `zksync::utils::is_token_amount_packable` and `zksync::utils::is_fee_amount_packable`.
 Rounding to the closest packable amount can also be performed manually via the `zksync::utils::closest_packable_token_amount` / `zksync::utils::closest_packable_fee_amount` functions.
-Attempt to send a transaction with either amount or fee that aren't packable will result in the transaction being rejected by the server.
+An attempt to send a transaction with either an amount or a fee that aren't packable will result in the transaction being rejected by the server.

 ```rust
 use zksync::utils::{closest_packable_fee_amount, closest_packable_token_amount};